• Skip to primary navigation

 More Soup Recipes

 All these soups would pair well with the rosemary garlic bread I made when we had to buy the biggest bag of flour known to man in order to have any flour at all.
-You, too?
-Well, start baking, my friend!
-There's a video to help you create the perfect side to any of those soups.
-Enjoy!
+Remember that?
+Yeah, we’re trying to forget, too.

 This immune boosting soup recipe has been in my folder of things to make for two solid years, so I decided last week it was about time to make it.